Mregussek/MAREngine-docs/references/classes-ecs/scenemanager.rst

 SceneManager
 ============

 SceneManager is a manager for :ref:`Scene<class_Scene>` instance.
-It tells other engine parts in what state current scene is, like is it in PlayMode, EditorMode.
+It tells other engine parts in what state the current scene is, like is it in PlayMode, EditorMode.
 Also it updates the whole scene in selected Mode and connects scene to graphics engine (pushes data into :ref:`RenderPipeline<class_RenderPipeline>` ).

 SceneManager has one friend class: